brittanyjat/breed101/README.md

 #### March 11, 2018
 1. Found cool library called react-window-size.
 It allows you to easily see the window size by 'this.props'
 2. Styled fullsize header.
+3. Re-styled breed detail hero section to be mobile responsive.